bredelings/BAli-Phy/doc/man/character-properties.md

   rows display all available posterior summaries regardless of this choice.

 The four selection options are mutually exclusive.
-Percentage selection first requests `max(1, floor(N*PERCENT/100))` of the _N_ projected non-gap letters, then includes every letter tied at the cutoff.
+Percentage selection first sorts the _N_ projected non-gap letters and takes exactly `max(1, floor(N*PERCENT/100))`.
+Equal scores do not enlarge the selection and have no defined secondary order.
 Multiple selected letters can subsequently collapse into one alignment-column row.

 # POSITIVE-SELECTION OPTIONS